There is not one right answer:

 Keep it simple:

-An answer can be as simple as: “‘Gay’ means when a man loves a man or a woman loves a woman.”
+An answer can be as simple as: “‘Gay’ means two people of the same gender who love each other – two women or two men.”
 Try to answer the question honestly without overloading a student with information.
 Throughout elementary school a student’s ability to understand what “gay” means and what your explanation means may increase with development.

 Focus on love and relationships: